mesosphere/dcos-docs-site/pages/1.11/cli/enterprise-cli/index.md

 The DC/OS CLI must already be [installed](/1.11/cli/install/).

 **Note:** The DC/OS Enterprise CLI must be installed from the DC/OS CLI.
-You cannot install from the Catalog in the GUI.
+You cannot install the DC/OS Enterprise CLI from the Catalog in the web interface.

 To install the DC/OS Enterprise CLI, issue the following command from a terminal prompt.